 Richard Bafford M.D.

 Dr. Bafford joined Vascular Surgery Associates in 2013.
-He is a graduate of Loyola University, New Orleans, and received a Masters of Science in Public Health from Tulane University School of Public Health and Tropical Medicine.
-Dr. Bafford then completed a Doctorate of Medicine from Tulane University School of Medicine.
-His surgical residency and vascular surgery fellowship were completed at the Brigham and Women’s Hospital in Boston, Massachusetts.
-He is a Fellow of the American College of Surgeons, and is an Assistant Clinical Professor of Surgery at the University of Maryland School of Medicine.
+He was born and raised in the Baltimore metropolitan area.
+He is a graduate of Loyola University, New Orleans, and received a Master’s of Science in Public Health from Tulane University School of Public Health and Tropical Medicine.
+Dr. Bafford then completed a doctorate of medicine from Tulane University School of Medicine.
+His surgical residency and vascular surgery fellowship were completed at the Brigham and Women’s Hospital, Harvard Medical School, in Boston, Massachusetts.
+He is the author of multiple scientific and clinical papers in the field of vascular surgery.
+He is a fellow of the American College of Surgeons and an active member of the Society for Vascular Surgery and the Society for Vascular Ultrasound.